Overview

 5) Premium Payment Term

-- Limited Pay: You pay premiums for a shorter duration (such as 10, 15, or 20 years), while the coverage continues for the full policy term.
+- Limited Pay: You pay for a shorter period (say 10, 15, or 20 years) while coverage continues for the full policy term.
+This is useful if you want to wrap up premium payments before retirement.

 6) Payout Options